OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:46

-But some of them went to the Pharisees and told them what Jesus had done.
+However, some of them went to the Pharisees and informed them about what Jesus had done.

 ---